 Product management performance metrics are a source of quantitative data used by companies to make sound financial and analytical decisions based on the measure of customer response to a product.

-When discussing product management performance metrics, it is important to distinguish them from key performance indicators, or KPIs.
+When discussing product management performance metrics, it is important to distinguish them from product development KPIs (Key Performance Indicators)

 Product management performance metrics help gauge the effectiveness of a company’s entire product management system and are used to set up the general goals of a business, such as making products that appeal to a target customer base.